Sacred Chickens

 Picture

-Your old Uncle Morty is old and tired and dead, though not without the empathy that remains in the empty brain and abstract heart of anyone who has ever worn a suit of flesh.
-His previous embodiments leave him still puzzling as to why the living seem to value the miracle of being human so very little.
+Your old Uncle Morty is old and tired and dead, though not without the empathy that remains in the empty brain and metaphysical heart of anyone who has ever worn a suit of flesh.
+His previous embodiments leave him still puzzling as to why the living seem to value the miracle of being so very little.
 Even when they can be led to believe that they themselves might have some intrinsic value they seem always unlikely to give that benefit of the doubt to others.
 I will give you a few scraps of reasonable advice that I myself found when I walked among the living.
 It was expressed by two of the best men I have ever known, Kilgore Trout and George MacDonald.

 0 Comments